benjohn13/pgbackup_tool/README.md

 # pgbackup_tool

 This repository holds my final project that was developed at the end of an online class with Linux Academy.
-The instructor, Keith Thompson, walked us through examing the problem, planning, structuring the project, test driven development, implementing PostgresSQL, implementing local file storage and AWS S3 storage.
+The instructor, Keith Thompson, walked us through examining the problem, planning, structuring the project, test driven development, implementing PostgreSQL, implementing local file storage and AWS S3 storage.

 The final result was a database backup tool that could save backups locally or in S3.
 There were some small changes that had to be made; turns out programming languages do not always